lareza-farhan-wanaghi/gophercises/readme.md

 - Open a terminal session and go to the hr1 directory.<br/><br/>
 ![hr1](readme_images/hr1.png)

 - Execute the main.go file in the main folder with exactly two arguments.
 The first argument specifies the text that will be encrypted with the Caesar-chipper encryption, and the second one is for the offset value for the encryption.
-As an example, we will run the program with "testTheProgram" as the target text and number one as the offset.<br/><br/>
+(As an example, we will run the program with "testTheProgram" as the target text and number one as the offset)<br/><br/>
 ![hr2](readme_images/hr2.png)

 - And here's the Hackerrank result of the solution.<br/><br/>